etoMvom/masterThesis/README.md

 ---

-#  Biomedical Text Classification : GRU, LSTM and Bahdanau attention
+#  Biomedical Text Classification Using LSTM, GRU, and Bahdanau Attention
 ---

 ## 📘 Overview